metapieman/uk-house-prices/README.md

 ## Short description

 This is a Makefile-based project to study UK house prices.
-It uses Land Registry data, and (optionally) Energy Performance Certificate data for area information.
+It uses Land Registry data for paid prices, and (optionally) Energy Performance Certificate data for area information.
 Currently, it can plot statistics such as median/mean prices and transaction volumes for London boroughs.
 It may also be useful for other regions, simply as a tool for maintaining an up-to-date Land Registry dataset.

 ## Requirements